 Recycling is not a new concept, with most people recycling papers in school or at work.
 Most large cities also provide central recycling bins with regular pick-ups, like trash.
 Unfortunately, despite these efforts, the average national recycling rate still stands at 35%.
 This means that even though the population has some basics of recycling, they need more tips and knowledge to improve this percentage.
-That said, the following tips can help improve your recycling efforts.
+That said, the following tips can help improve your Home Recycling Program efforts.

 The aphorism “reduce, reuse, and recycle” is probably the most popular recycling phrase known.
 However, most people have heard and practiced recycling more than reducing and reusing materials.
 Nonetheless, the first step to improving your home recycling program is reducing how much you consume and shifting your consumption to properly designed products.